qheilmann/CommandAPI-docs/docs/en/dev-setup/shading.md

 ## Shading vs CommandAPI plugin

 The CommandAPI plugin has a few slight differences with the shaded CommandAPI jar file.
-The CommandAPI plugin has the following extra features that are not present in the shaded version:
+The CommandAPI plugin has the following extra features that aren’t present in the shaded version:

 - Command conversion via a `config.yml` file